 Yidaki Master Class with Djalu

 For Yidaki (didjeridu) enthusiasts, privileged Master Classes can be organised for groups.
 Arnhem Land is the origin of this uniquely Yolŋu instrument and there is no better place to learn about every aspect of its creation, history, musical use and spiritual significance.
-Yidaki (didjeridu) master, Djalu Gurruwiwi and his family, in partnership with Lirrwi Tourism can offer a 5 day experience on their remote Gikal homeland that follows the process of sourcing and crafting the Yidaki and learning the finer points of playing it.
+Yidaki (didjeridu) master, Djalu Gurruwiwi and his family, in partnership with Lirrwi Tourism can offer a 5 day experience on their remote Gikal homeland (subject to change) that follows the process of sourcing and crafting the Yidaki and learning the finer points of playing it.

-When: available upon request
+When: Available upon request

 Not Included: Flights and transit accommodation in Nhulunbuy

-It is important to note that Yolŋu people consider it inappropriate for women to play this instrument and therefore, regretfully these experiences can only be offered to men.
+NOTE: It is important to note that Yolŋu people consider it inappropriate for women to play this instrument and therefore, regretfully these experiences can only be offered to men.

 Cruise Ship and Air Touring